castlabs/electron-releases/README.md

 ## Summary

 This is a fork of Electron created with the goal of facilitating the use of Google's Widevine Content Decryption Module (CDM) for DRM-enabled playback within Electron, including support for Verified Media Path (VMP) and protected storage of licenses for offline playback scenarios.
-It is intended to be used as a drop-in replacement for a regular Electron build and currently supports Windows and macOS platforms.
+It is intended to be used as a drop-in replacement for a regular Electron build and currently has full support for Windows and macOS platforms, with partial support for Linux (lacking support for persistent licenses due to VMP limitations).

 To achieve this the necessary Widevine DRM components will be installed on first launch and enabled as an option for playback of DRM protected content using common EME APIs.
 By default, if the installation of any Widevine DRM component fails the application will display an error and exit ([this can be overridden](#widevine-specific-events)).
 If it succeeds an [event](#widevine-specific-events) will be emitted to the application indicating that Widevine is ready to be used.

 The provided builds are VMP-signed for development use, i.e. using Widevine UAT or servers accepting development clients.
-For production use a license agreement with [Google Widevine](https://www.widevine.com/) is needed to get production certificates for [re-signing the final package](#re-signing).
+For production use a [license agreement with Google Widevine](#licensing) is necessary to get production certificates for [re-signing the final package](#re-signing).

 The sections below will describe the additions to the Electron APIs, for anything else refer to the regular Electron documentation:

 [Electron README](https://github.com/electron/electron/blob/v6.0.3/README.md)

-**NOTE**: The section about Widevine DRM in the regular Electron documentation does not apply to this fork of Electron since the Widevine components are now automatically installed and configured.
+> **NOTE**: The section about Widevine DRM in the regular Electron documentation does not apply to this fork of Electron since the Widevine components are now automatically installed and configured.

 ## Using Electron for Content Security with npm